hackclub/hackclub/english_style_guide.md

 **Serial (Oxford) Commas**

-For simplicity the final comma in a list of elements (usually the one before the 'and' or 'or') is left in the list.
+For simplicity, the final comma in a list of elements (usually the one before the 'and' or 'or') is left in the list.

 _Example:_